 So, what exactly are these AI models looking for?
 They’re hunting for tiny errors that slip through during the deepfake creation process.
 Visually, this could be anything from unnatural blinking patterns or a lack of emotion to weird shadows and inconsistent lighting between the face and the background.
 The AI might also spot strange reflections in a person’s eyes or areas where the edge of a face looks blurry or distorted.
 On the audio side, detection tools listen for unnatural pauses, a robotic tone, or background noise that doesn’t match the visual environment.
 These small but significant clues act as a clear signal that the content isn’t genuine.

-Finding the Digital Fingerprints of AI
+Uncovering the Digital Fingerprints of AI

 Every tool leaves a mark, and the AI models used to create deepfakes are no exception.
 Some detection methods focus on finding the unique digital “fingerprints” that generative models leave on the content they produce.
 This technique, sometimes called GAN fingerprinting, works by identifying recurring patterns or artifacts that are specific to the algorithm that created the deepfake.
 It’s like a forensic analyst tracing a tool mark back to a specific instrument.
 By recognizing these digital signatures, a system can determine not only that a video is a fake but sometimes even which type of software was used to make it.